Kung FuFor Teens and Adults

 Students at Manitou Center are trained in a system that promotes health and longevity as well as becoming proficient in a highly effective system of self defense.
 Students start by learning Kung Fu forms (sets) and techniques that open and stretch the body as well as condition the muscles, bones and cardiovascular system.
-Students learn to use their body to generate power through relaxation and fluidity rather that stiff muscular force.
+Students learn to use their body to generate power through relaxation and fluidity rather than stiff muscular force.

 Emphasis is placed upon students working together as as a community rather than attempting to out compete one another…we strive to create a learning community.
 As a community, our main goals are to develop ourselves holistically in a manner that supports sustainable wellness for all as individuals and as responsible members of a martial arts family.
 Martial arts techniques and life practices are a mechanism by which we aim to accomplish this goal.

 The Kung fu curriculum at Manitou Center is directed by Paul Stern.
 He is a recognized instructor within the Miao Kong Martial Arts Association in Taiwan, headed by Master Lee Chang Ren and Master Lee Chang Chih.
 Paul offers the Miao Kong curriculum as well as the Choy li fut system of the Winnipeg Plum Blossom Kung Fu and Tai Chi Academy Choy li Fut system where he is a senior student and instructor under the supervision of Tai Sifu Neil McRitchie and Tai Simo Peggy McRitchie in Winnipeg and Sifu Eric Muchowski at Golden Leopard Martial Arts in Minneapolis.